grafana/agent/docs/configuration-reference.md

 undefined.
 The full list of supported syntax can be found at Drone's [envsubst repository](https://github.com/drone/envsubst).

+## Reloading (beta)

+The configuration file can be reloaded at runtime.
+Read the [API documentation](./api.md#reload-configuration-file-beta) for more information.

+This functionality is in beta, and may have issues.
+Please open GitHub issues for any problems you encounter.

+A reload-only HTTP server can be started to safely reload the system.
+To start this, provide `--reload-addr` and `--reload-port` as command line flags.
+`reload-port` must be set to a non-zero port to launch the reload server.

+While `/-/reload` is enabled on the primary HTTP server, it is not recommended to use it, since changing the HTTP server configuration will cause it to restart.

 ## File Format

 To specify which configuration file to load, pass the `-config.file` flag at